PATAN – The Land of VAV and Patola

 Date with Patola

-Reeling still in the VAV it was time to move to the next love of OURS the Patola sari.
+Reeling still in the VAV, it was time to move to the next love of OURS the Patola sari.

-As we enter the museum of this closely-knit art, an old man at the loom demonstrates the weaving process narrating the stories revolving around the Patola.
+As we enter the museum of this closely-knit art, an old man at the loom demonstrates the weaving process, narrating the stories revolving around the Patola.

 So the king of Patan relocated some 700 weavers of the Salvi community from Karnataka & Maharashtra in the 12th century to P Gujrat.
-The rosewood sword-shaped stick called the ‘Vi’, which is used for adjusting the yarns is where the Salvis get their name from.
+The rosewood sword-shaped stick called the ‘Vi’, which is used for adjusting the yarns, is where the Salvis get their name from.

 Patola the Heritage

-Patola usually made from silk, is a double Ikat woven sari, made in Patan, Gujarat, India.
+Patola, usually made from silk, is a double Ikat woven sari, made in Patan, Gujarat, India.
 The word Patola means double & single is known as the Patolu.
 The art of weaving is a highly guarded secret with a handful of families & only sons being eligible to learn the art.

 I found the price exorbitant & did not.
-Later as we went back to our hotel seeing the beautiful dupatta which she said she would be passing as a heritage and wondered about the future of the dying art.
+Later, as we went back to our hotel, seeing the beautiful dupatta which she said she would be passing as a heritage, and wondered about the future of the dying art.
+In a rush and with a feeling of missing out, we made the second round & today I host this beautiful Patan Patola dupatta in my wardrobe.

+Today’s Patan is a modern town but still keeps its integrity with the heritage & hosts many historical monuments.
 The city can be visited on a day trip from Ahmedabad.
-Satiated with our visit to the Vav and the purchase of patola we bid goodbye to yet another historical town with its grandiose structure & beauty.
+Satiated with our visit to the Vav and the purchase of patola, we bid goodbye to yet another historical town with its grandiose structure & beauty.

-Almost close to an answer of the learning resources and with a salute to the knowledge possessed I conclude that all learning was hands-on /Practical of the ERA bygone which created History & stands tall to all the tests of time.
+Almost close to an answer of the learning resources and with a salute to the knowledge possessed I conclude that all learning was hands-on /Practical of the ERA bygone, which created History & stands tall to all the tests of time.

 Self-evolvement & friendship